zombieFox/exoToaster/README.md

 | o ◡ o || | x _ x || |   ~   || | o ◡ o || | o ◡ o || | o ◡ < ||
 '-------'` '-------'` '-------'` '-------'` '-------'` '-------'`
 ```

+### This game is still in development
+Building the project with `npm run build` may not work while development is ongoing